 v.
 Saks Fifth Avenue Holiday Windows and Light Show

 Across the street from Rockefeller Center, on the other side of Fifth Avenue, is Saks Fifth Avenue.
-The whole 10-storey façade of the iconic store is used for a spectacular holiday light and music show.

 The windows are often themed around a Broadway show or popular children’s story.
 They’re usually not actually Christmassy, but are festive and always beautifully done.